 YBG Summer Session

-Young Black and Global hosts a study abroad program to give students of the African diaspora the experience of traveling to new nations, studying, and immersing themselves in new cultures while exploring how these communities relate to themselves and their future.
+The Young Black and Global study abroad program gives students of the African diaspora the experience of traveling to new nations, studying, and immersing themselves in new cultures while exploring how these communities relate to themselves and their future.
 There is a fundamental need for students to have a strong historical and contemporary context about their own history and the history of Africa, combined with elevated critical thinking techniques and deep deconstruction of our own colonial and western ideologies.
-Our goal is to offer a solid historical foundation around Africa, the African diaspora, and world history, while equipping the next generation with the skills and cultural development necessary to evolve into global change agents.
+Our goal is to offer a solid historical foundation around Africa, the African diaspora, and world history; while equipping the next generation with the skills and cultural development necessary to evolve into global change agents.

 YBG has partnered with the University of Ghana (UG) to produce a robust study abroad program in which students of the diaspora will study Africa through its past, present, and future context.
 YBG will be working with the University’s Ghana to the World initiative, allowing students to study, volunteer, and visit historic sites around Ghana.

-The June summer school commences from June 3 to June 30.
+The June summer session commences from June 3 to June 30.